cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 There is one form of leakage that the above allows and whose prevention would require a change in OPAQUE.
-Note that an attacker that tests a IdU (and same alpha) twice and receives different responses can conclude that either the user registered with the service between these two activations or that the user was registered before but changed its password in between the activations (assuming the server changes kU at the time of a password change).
-In any case, this indicates that IdU is a registered user at the time of the second activation.
+Note that an attacker that tests a idU (and same alpha) twice and receives different responses can conclude that either the user registered with the service between these two activations or that the user was registered before but changed its password in between the activations (assuming the server changes kU at the time of a password change).
+In any case, this indicates that idU is a registered user at the time of the second activation.
-To conceal this information, S can implement the derivation of kU as kU=f(MK; IdU) also for registered users.
-Hiding changes in EnvU, however, requires a change in the protocol.
-Instead of sending EnvU as is, S would send an encryption of EnvU under a key that the user derives from the OPRF result (similarly to RwdU) and that S stores during password registration.
-During the authenticated key exchange stage, the user will derive this key from the OPRF result, will use it to decrypt EnvU, and continue with the regular protocol.
-If S uses a randomized encryption, the encrypted EnvU will look each time as a fresh random string, hence S can simulate the encrypted EnvU also for non-existing users.
+To conceal this information, S can implement the derivation of kU as kU=f(MK; idU) also for registered users.
+Hiding changes in envU, however, requires a change in the protocol.
+Instead of sending envU as is, S would send an encryption of envU under a key that the user derives from the OPRF result (similarly to rwdU) and that S stores during password registration.
+During the authenticated key exchange stage, the user will derive this key from the OPRF result, will use it to decrypt envU, and continue with the regular protocol.
+If S uses a randomized encryption, the encrypted envU will look each time as a fresh random string, hence S can simulate the encrypted envU also for non-existing users.

 Note that the first case above does not change the protocol so its